zachmann/go-oidfed/examples/ta/README.md

-# Example TA/IA using go-oidcfed library
+# Example TA/IA using go-oidfed library
-This is an example Trust Anchor / Intermediate Authority that uses the go-oidcfed library from this repository.
+This is an example Trust Anchor / Intermediate Authority that uses the go-oidfed library from this repository.

 It is not production-ready, but serves as a demonstration.